This modules examines the legal regulation of competition law in the UK and EU in a critical way.

 6 Member States and EU Competition Law

 Application of Competition Law within the Member States.
 Relationship with national law.
 Significance of the UK Enterprise and Regulatory Reform Act 2013.
 Competition Act 1998.
 Enterprise Act 2002.
-EU v national enforcement.
-The move towards enforceability at national level.
+The impact of Brexit.

 7 The US and International Experience